jessia25/ES-CPSF-CacheAnalysis-WS22/README.md

 ## Exercise
 Implement a LRU May-Join as described in the lecture, WCET - Cache Analysis.
 A 16 SetCache with an associativity of 4 Assumed, and cache lines can hold two memory words -> CacheSize 1024kB.
-In order to do so, complete the function "mayJoin" inside [include/AbstractState.h:138](https://git.cs.tu-dortmund.de/nils.hoelscher/RTSA-lab01-CacheAnalysis/src/branch/master/include/AbstractState.h#L138).
+In order to do so, complete the function "mayJoin" inside [include/AbstractState.h:138](https://github.com/nilhoel1/ES-CPSF-CacheAnalysis-WS22/blob/ES/CPSF/include/AbstractState.h#L148).
 The goal is to join the inbound state into the "this" state.

 The Project can be build, tested and Evaluated with the "helper" script.
 The Setup and some nice to knows are described in the following sections.

+When all MayJoinTests are passed the exercise is considered solved.

+Again to hand in this exercise, please use Moodle!

 ## Disclaimer